[Greek title] Catecheses.

 Paris, G. Morel 1564.

-Contemporary gilt-ruled vellum over flexible paper boards, evidence of four ties, authors and titles gilt-lettered in a gilt compartment in the middle of the spine.
+Contemporary gilt-ruled vellum over flexible paper boards, gilt-lettered authors and titles in a gilt compartment in the middle of the spine, evidence of four ties.

 [Greek title] apologia pro Christianis.
 [Geneva], H. II Estienne 1557.
 8vo.
 208p.
-Greek, roman and italic type, woodcut initials, an Estienne title device.
+Greek, roman and italic type, woodcut initials, woodcut Estienne title device.

-Ad I: THE FIRST APPEARANCE OF ANY PORTION OF THE ORIGINAL GREEK TEXT OF THE CATECHETICAL LECTURES.
-Based on a manuscript owned by collector Henri de Mesmes (now BnF ms. Grec 954), this edition has seven (nos.
-4, 6, 8-11 and 18) of the original eighteen lectures for the catechumens of Jerusalem.
-The Greek text for all eighteen did not appear for nearly half a century.
-The five Mystagogic Catecheses, variously attributed to Cyril or his successor John II of Jerusalem, follow.
-These prepared the newly baptized for first communion and provide some of the earliest detailed evidence of liturgical practices in the Eastern church.
+Ad I: THE FIRST APPEARANCE OF ANY PORTION OF THE ORIGINAL GREEK TEXT OF CYRIL’S CATECHETICAL LECTURES.
+Based on a manuscript owned by collector Henri de Mesmes (now BnF ms. Grec 954), this edition has seven of the eighteen lectures for the catechumens of Jerusalem.
+(The complete Greek text did not appear for nearly half a century.)
+Variously attributed to Cyril or his successor, John II of Jerusalem (c.
+356-417), the Mystagogic Catecheses follows.
+Together, these prepared the newly baptized for first communion and provide some of the earliest details of liturgical practices in the Eastern church.
 Small rust hole touching a few letters, deleted inscriptions of the Carmelites of ?Angoulême.

 Price: $5,500.00